polenyalinn/CreateBusinessRequirementsDocument/README.md

-Project of Create a Business Requirements Document
+Creation of a Business Requirements Document (BRD) project, detailing the needs, goals, and specifications for a business solution in a structured format.